PawelStroinski/els-toolkit/README.md

 ## Usage

+### Alternative 1

+Download the [els-toolkit-0.2.0.zip](https://github.com/PawelStroinski/els-toolkit/releases/download/0.2.0/els-toolkit-0.2.0.zip) file, extract it, and run the following command in the same directory:

+    java -server -jar els-toolkit-0.2.0-standalone.jar

+If your system does not recognize `java`, install [Java](https://java.com/en/download/) first (version 8 is fine).

+For performance reasons, it is good to specify the amount of RAM to use (here is 8GB):

+    java -Xmx8g -Xms8g -server -jar els-toolkit-0.2.0-standalone.jar

+### Alternative 2

+After checking out the code, run the following command in the same directory:

     lein run

-If your system doesn't recognize `lein`, install [Leiningen](https://github.com/technomancy/leiningen/#installation) first.
+If your system does not recognize `lein`, install [Leiningen](https://github.com/technomancy/leiningen/#installation) first.

+### Alternative 3

+If you wish to build the jar file rather than downloading it, see **Alternative 2** but use the following command instead:

+    lein uberjar

+Afterwards, use the command from **Alternative 1** to run the jar file built.

 ## Options

-els-toolkit executes a protocol defined in an XML file:
+els-toolkit executes a protocol defined in an XML file such as the following:

     <protocol>
         <!-- Filename/URL of a text file.
 The file should contain letters/numbers